Racism in the Soviet Union: Poles

-After the Polish–Soviet War theater of the Russian Civil War, Poles were often persecuted by the Soviet Union.
+After the Polish–Soviet War (1920–1920) theater of the Russian Civil War and the failed Soviet conquest of Poland, Poles were often persecuted by the Soviet Union.
 In 1937, NKVD Order No. 00485 enacted the beginning of the Polish repressions.
 The order aimed at the arrest of "absolutely all Poles" and confirmed that "the Poles should be completely destroyed".
 Member of the NKVD Administration for the Moscow District, Aron Postel explained that although there was no word-for-word quote of "all Poles" in the actual Order, that was exactly how the letter was to be interpreted by the NKVD executioners.
 By official Soviet documentation, some 139,815 people were sentenced under the aegis of the anti-Polish operation of the NKVD, and condemned without judicial trial of any kind whatsoever, including 111,071 sentenced to death and executed in short order.

 The Operation was only a peak in the persecution of the Poles, which spanned more than a decade.
 As the Soviet statistics indicate, the number of ethnic Poles in the USSR dropped by 165,000 in that period.
 "It is estimated that Polish losses in the Ukrainian SSR were about 30%, while in the Belorussian SSR... the Polish minority was almost completely annihilated."
 Historian Michael Ellman asserts that the "national operations", particularly the "Polish operation", may constitute genocide as defined by the UN convention.
 His opinion is shared by Simon Sebag Montefiore, who calls the Polish operation of the NKVD "a mini-genocide".
 Polish writer and commentator, Dr Tomasz Sommer, also refers to the operation as a genocide, along with Prof. Marek Jan Chodakiewicz among others.

 After the Soviet invasion of Poland in 1939, the Soviet Union began to repress institutions of the former Polish government, although these repressions were not overtly racist the new Soviet government allowed for racial hatred.
 The Soviets exploited past ethnic tensions between Poles and other ethnic groups living in Poland; they incited and encouraged violence against Poles, suggesting the minorities could "rectify the wrongs they had suffered during twenty years of Polish rule".
 Pre-war Poland was portrayed as a capitalist state based on exploitation of the working people and ethnic minorities.
 Soviet publications claimed that the unfair treatment of non-Poles by the Second Polish Republic justified its dismemberment.